ULTIMATE ENERGY TIRE

 For the last example, you can also say that every 31 km, you need to inject 1kWh to counter the rolling resistance of the tires of the city car chosen.

-NB: Energetic content of fuel
+Energetic content of fuels

 Importance of the tire pressure